A/B testing can be as simple as reciting the alphabet.

 Once you’ve hit your target sample size, you can use tools like this Kissmetrics A/B significance test to determine whether your results have statistical significance.

 Enter the number of visitors and conversions for each variation, and you’ll see a simple report with your results.

-If you see a confidence rate of at least 95%, you can be fairly sure that your results were not due to chance — as long as you hit your target sample size before running this calculation.
+If you see a confidence rate of at least 95 percent, you can be fairly sure that your results were not due to chance — as long as you hit your target sample size before running this calculation.

-To illustrate why this is so important, I’ll refer back to that original ConversionXL experiment that showed the new variant losing to the original page by 89%.
+To illustrate why this is so important, I’ll refer back to that original ConversionXL experiment that showed the new variant losing to the original page by 89 percent.